International Travel Policy

 Impact of Executive Orders on Travel and Immigration Policy

-As a result of a recent Executive Orders regarding federal immigration policy, some Stanford travelers from several identified countries may experience additional scrutiny or be denied re-entry upon returning to the United States.
+As a result of recent Executive Orders regarding federal immigration policy, some Stanford travelers from several identified “travel ban” countries may experience additional scrutiny or be denied re-entry upon returning to the United States.

 What you can do

-Stanford strongly recommends that any Stanford travelers from the affected countries review Stanford’s Immigration Issues and Resources webpage, and consult with the Bechtel International Center prior to planning travel outside the United States.
-Please email the Bechtel International Center at firstname.lastname@example.org if you are from the affected countries and are 1) planning a trip outside the US in the month of March, or 2) currently outside the U.S. and plan to return to the U.S. in March.
+Stanford strongly recommends that any Stanford travelers from “travel ban” countries review Stanford’s Immigration Issues and Resources webpage, and consult with the Bechtel International Center prior to planning travel outside the United States.
+Please email the Bechtel International Center at firstname.lastname@example.org if you are from the affected “travel ban” countries and 1) are planning a trip outside the US or 2) are currently outside the U.S. and plan to return to the U.S.